 There have been countless examples in 2017 already about the critical need for patches and updates.
 We saw it most notably in May with the Wannacry scare – see the following post for our thoughts back when that issue happened.
 The update focus for that issue was Windows devices – servers and workstations.

 Fast forward to this past week and there a new vulnerability, primarily focused around mobile devices was uncovered.
 Named “Broadpwn” the device flaw is associated with Broadcomm wireless chips that are found in a wide range of devices ranging from iPhones, Android devices and even Apple laptops and watches.
-While there is no known exploits in the wild currently, it is only a matter of time – especially given how widespread the impacted devices.
+While there are no known exploits in the wild currently, it is only a matter of time – especially given how widespread the impacted devices.
 For more details, see the following article.